You are here

 Updating or Modifying ICANN’S WHOIS Program

-This summary is not intended to be comprehensive, but illustrative of the breadth of ICANN's WHOIS program.
+This summary is not intended to be comprehensive, but illustrative of the breadth of the WHOIS program.
 Please refer to actual contract terms, specifications, and policies for the definitive obligations.
-ICANN has posted a "Single Webpage for ICANN WHOIS-Related Policies and Provisions" as a resource to identify the location of these obligations.
+ICANN organization has posted a "Single Webpage for ICANN WHOIS-Related Policies and Provisions" as a resource to identify the location of these obligations.
 As noted above, this WHOIS Primer is based on the terms of the 2013 RAA and the New gTLD Base Agreement.
 Not all registrars or registries are bound by these form agreements, and as a result, the WHOIS obligations may vary from registry to registry, and from registrar to registrar, depending upon what version of RAA registrar is under.
 Please visit the accredited registrar listing to identify the contract version applicable to specific registrars.